Marina Puratchi: Plot

-The film begins with Sukanya (Shruti Reddy) and Parthasarathy (Naveen) attending an interview for the post of a reporter in a private channel.
+The film begins with Sukanya (Shruti Reddy) and Parthasarathy (Naveen Kumar) attending an interview for the post of a reporter in a private channel.
 When the interviewer feels that they do not know much about the history of jallikattu and the protests which took place, he gives them two weeks’ time to learn thoroughly about the bull-taming sport.
 The two aspiring reporters learn about the history and significance of jallikattu protest to secure a job in a private channel.
 The rest of the film is their presentation about jallikattu to the interview board.